 What if I need help finishing the qualification?

 Assessment Services can assist with your queries or arrange for an assessor to contact you.
 We will help get you on the right track!
-Take advantage of our FREE Assessment Workshops.
+Take advantage of our FREE Qualification Support Workshops.
 Book on-line to let us know you are coming.